Configuring Discovery Views for Primo VE

 Defining a View

-The View Configuration page consists of several tabs that enable you to configure the settings that are related to what end users see in the UI (such as search scopes, look-and-feel, and services).
+The View Configuration page consists of several tabs that enable you to configure the settings related to what end users see in the UI (such as search scopes, look-and-feel, and services).
 The initial definition of a view configures the General tab and populates the other tabs with the out-of-the-box settings.
-You can test your view by selecting Go to View n a row actions list on the Views List page.
+You can test your view by selecting Go to View for the view's action menu on the Views List page.

 You can create multiple views based on institution, library, campus, and user group.